 - Savasana: 3-5 minutes, ideal among restorative poses for recovery.

-Summary: This structured flow balances strength and flexibility for an effective glute strengthening yoga session.
+Summary: This structured flow balances strength and flexibility for a focused glute strengthening yoga session.

 Consistency is Key for Glute Strength

-Summary: Regular practice with rest days maximizes glute strength and tone.
+Summary: Regular practice with rest days supports glute strength and tone.

 Frequently Asked Questions